Claim: The eleven points on the maple leaf of Canada's flag represent the number of Canadian provinces and territories.

 There's been some speculation that the eleven points on the maple leaf on the flag of Canada, nine above and two below, stood in some way for the number of provinces and territories in Canada.
 Others have speculated the 11 points represent 10 provinces and one country, but again, this is only rumour.

-Origins: In the lifetime of anyone younger than 40, the Canadian flag has always been its current simple, yet bold and distinctive, red-and-white maple leaf design.
+Origins: In the lifetime of anyone younger than about fifty, the Canadian flag has always been its current simple, yet bold and distinctive, red-and-white maple leaf design.
 And those who weren't around for the Canadian flag debate of the mid-1960s may find it difficult to believe how controversial the adoption of this seemingly innocuous flag truly was; how contentious and divisive a move it was for Prime Minister Lester Pearson to stand before a Royal Canadian Legion convention in May 1964 and say: "I believe most sincerely that it is now time for Canadians to unfurl a flag that is truly distinctive and truly national in character; as Canadian as the maple leaf which should be its dominant design, a flag easily identifiable as Canada's; a flag which cannot be mistaken for the emblem of any other country; a flag of the future which honours also the past; Canada's own and only Canada's."

 At the time of Confederation in 1867, Canada's official flag was the Royal Union flag, commonly known as the Union Jack.
 Over the course of the next century, the Red Ensign — a red flag with a Union Jack in the canton and the Canadian coat of arms in the fly — became the de facto (if unofficial) Canadian flag: